-Figure 3-9 Risk/Reliability Contingency Table Heatmap (Python) [793725c03f009.png]
+Figure 3-9 Risk/reliability contingency table heat map (Python) [9781118793725 c03f009.png]

-Figure 3-4 is a level plot and uses both size and color to show quantity whereas Figure 3-5 is a standard heatmap that relies on color alone to show quantity.
-With both factors combined, we are definitely starting to see bias around [2, 2] in the data set.
+[[Authors: Figures 3.8 and 3.9 need text references.
+Kezia]]

+type="general"

-As a fun aside, we’d like to know if the patterns we are seeing are occurring by chance, or if there is some underlying patter to it.
-While we could do some fancy-pants statistics here and maybe apply Fisher’s exact test we don’t want to get crazy.
-What if we made the assumption that every value of Risk and Reliability had an equal chance of occurring, what would the level plot look like?
-We should expect some amount of natural variation both is the systems and the data collection process so some combinations would naturally occur more often then others.
-But how different would it look from the data we are looking at?
-In
+As a fun aside, you can determine whether the patterns you’re seeing are occurring by chance, or whether there is some underlying meaning to them.
+Although you could do some fancy-pants statistics here and maybe apply Fisher’s exact test, you don’t need to get crazy.
+What if you assumed that every value of Risk and Reliability had an equal chance of occurring?
+What would the level plot look like?
+You should expect some amount of natural variation—both in the systems and the data collection process—so some combinations would naturally occur more often than others.
+But how different would it look from the current data?

+[[Authors: Edits above make sense?
+Sentence missing at the end of the para above?
+I assumed not, and deleted the “In”?
+Kezia]]

+AU: I’ve converted the preceding paragraph (“aside”) to be sidebar note.
+Please confirm, as this assumes the following paragraph continues from the paragraph above this note (the paragraph ending in “which might be a sign of bias”). –John

+AR: I converted it to general as it’s not 100% necessary to the flow of section but has important information to convey.
+It’s definitely not a sidebar (at least if I understand that that is) since it’s has multiple paragraphs and a graphic to go with it.

-We can use the sample() command to generate random samples and build a contingency table from randomness.
-Running this multiple times should produce random tables each time.
+You can use the sample() function to generate random samples from a Uniform distribution [1,7] and [1,10] and then build a contingency table from those random samples.
+Running this multiple times should produce a different set of random tables each time.
+Each run is called a realization of the random processes.

+The R code in Listing 3-21 produces the levelplot in Figure 3-10 and shows two things.
+First, you can make some pretty and colorful random boxes with a few lines of code.
+Second, there is definitely something pulling nodes into the lower Risk and Reliability categories (i.e., toward zero for each).
+It could be because the world just has low risk and reliability or the sampling method or scoring system is introducing the skew.

 R Code to Generate Baseline “Random” Sample for Contingency Table Comparison

+Listing 3-21

+# require object: av (3-4), lattice (3-19)

+# See corresponding output in Figure 3-10

 # generate random samples for risk & reliability and re-run xtab

 # starting PRNG from reproducable point